Reclaiming wholeness

 An unfolding journey of self discovery

-I had an abrupt entrance to the world.
-As an unwanted pregnancy, I was adopted at birth and so had a visceral experience of separation before I had the chance to know the world in any other way.
-My first experience of life was grief and in order to connect with my adoptive parents, the deep sadness I carried was suppressed in pursuit of safety and love.
-Unfortunately, my life with them was less than straightforward.
-As an emerging, troubled teenager, in the midst of their broken relationship, they could find no way other than to put me into the care of foster parents, until the age of 16 when care ended and adult life began.
-The only common element in all of these experiences was me.
+Life with them was less than straightforward especially as their relationship began to break down.
+So as an emerging, troubled teenager, they could find no way other than to put me into the care of foster parents until the age of 16.
+At this point all I could see was that only common element in all of these experiences was me.
 From that point on I carried through life a deep sense of unworthiness, believing I was unlovable and unworthy of love and that these shattered connections were simply a result of me being in the world.

-As a child I sought solace in art, music nature and poetry.
+As a child I sought solace in nature and channeled my expression into art, music and poetry.
 These realms were where my frazzled nervous system felt soothed and I could escape from life for a while.
 I felt met by the music and the land in a way I never could be with the various caregivers life had offered me so far.
 Through art and writing I began to express myself in a way that did not feel safe anywhere else.

 After a deep depression in my teens I was desperate to leave childhood behind and forged ahead.
 I felt like life owed me and I was determined to get the life I deserved.
 I trusted no one and more than anything I wanted to prove I could do it alone.